meugenom/spa-mvc-router/README.md

 ## How run this application

-We use a node live-server.
 For using please write in terminal command:
 `npm run server`

 ## Author